hipe/tmx/lib/skylab/face/doc/issues/040-matryoshka-doll-UI-pattern.md

 # the matryoska Doll UI / controller architecture pattern :[#040]

+## edit

+most of the thoughts expressed herein gave rise to and have been obviated by the [#br-013] model; however this is maintained (for now) as a historical document so that posterity remembers how different things were before they were good. as well we are maintaining this node as the one day home of the introduction to the concept of "modality".

 ## clients and sub-clients revisited at the most basic level

 ### where we came from: sub-clients